|

 Make sure you wash it on it’s own because it’s full of bleach!

-If you’re going to use a bulky textile like I did, you’re probably better off repeating the process on the back side.
+If you’re reverse ice dyeing a bulky item like a hoodie, I’d recommend repeating the process on the back side too.

-Most black textiles will turn various shades of deep orange or red.
+Most black textiles will turn shades of deep orange, rust, or red instead of white.

 How to Reverse Ice Tie Dye